EmberHeavyIndustries/HID2AMI/Docs/Flashing.Instructions.md

 - A MS-Windows or Linux PC
 - An A-A USB cable (https://www.google.com/search?q=a-a+usb+cable)
 - for Windows: the free ST DFU Tools.
 Download the package from here (https://www.st.com/en/development-tools/stsw-stm32080.html)
+- for Linux: the free dfu-util from http://dfu-util.sourceforge.net.

 ### **FLASHING IN LINUX**
 Thanks to the precious & talented friend Sukkopera (https://github.com/SukkoPera), an equivalent flashing procedure can be followed to achieve the very same results.
 You can find it here: [Sukkopera's Linux Flashing instructions](https://github.com/EmberHeavyIndustries/HID2AMI/blob/master/Docs/hid2ami_linux.md)